 Nintendo Switch is by far one of the best handheld consoles of this generation.
 Despite being a portable device, it competes with Playstation and Xbox in terms of popularity and sales.
-However, in some parts of the world, taxes, import charges, and availability make it difficult for someone to buy a Switch console.
+However, taxes, import charges, and availability make it difficult for someone to buy a Switch console in some parts of the world.
 In cases like these, Nintendo Switch emulators are the way to go.
-Using these emulators, you can play Nintendo Switch games — both on PC and Android.

 Best Nintendo Switch Emulator For PC